 Where to stay: The best hotels in Nikko Town

-The popularity of Nikko’s UNESCO sites means that the accommodations pool here features a little of everything from budget hotels to luxurious retreats spelling out the classic Japanese hospitality experience.
+The popularity of Nikko’s UNESCO sites means that the accommodations pool here features a little of everything.
+The selection ranges from budget hotels to luxurious retreats spelling out the classic Japanese hospitality experience.

 Here are a few of the best hotels & places to stay in Nikko Town:

-- Sanga Nikko: One of the best places to stay on a tight budget in the Nikko area, this small guesthouse is located just steps from Tobu Nikko Station.
-Rooms are laid out in typical Japanese style with tatami floors, futons & shared bathrooms.
+- Sanga Nikko: This guesthouse is one of the best places to stay on a tight budget in the Nikko area.
+It’s located just steps from Tobu Nikko Station.
+Rooms are laid out in typical Japanese style.
+They feature tatami floors, futons & shared bathrooms.

-- Nikko Tokinoyuu: A lovely 3-star ryokan sitting on the doorstep of Shinkyo Bridge, the gateway to Nikko’s UNESCO World Heritage Sites.
-Classic Japanese style rooms are on offer with a separate sitting area featuring modern furnishings and extras like TVs.
+- Nikko Tokinoyuu: This lovely 3-star ryokan sits on the doorstep of Shinkyo Bridge, the gateway to Nikko’s UNESCO World Heritage Sites.
+Classic Japanese style rooms are on offer.
+They include a separate sitting area featuring modern furnishings and extras like TVs.
 Both shared & private bathrooms are available.

-- Nikko Hoshino Yado: Another mid-range ryokan that’s a pleasant 15-minute stroll to Nikko Toshogu Shrine.
-The property features its own on-site onsen, peering out upon a lovely Japanese garden, for a relaxing & memorable stay in Nikko.
+- Nikko Hoshino Yado: From this mid-range ryokan, it’s a pleasant 15-minute stroll to Nikko Toshogu Shrine.
+The property features its own on-site onsen.
+The onsen peers out upon a lovely Japanese garden, for a relaxing & memorable stay in Nikko.

-- Nikko Kanaya Hotel: Another hotel knocking on Shinkyo Bridge’s door that’s popular with foreigners thanks to its Western-style accommodations.
+- Nikko Kanaya Hotel: Another hotel knocking on Shinkyo Bridge’s door.
+It’s popular with foreigners thanks to its Western-style accommodations.
 Rooms are more spacious than the Japanese standard and include private bathrooms.

-- Okunoin Hotel Tokugawa: A luxury ryokan occupying a stunning location outside of the town centre amidst lush greenery.
+- Okunoin Hotel Tokugawa: This luxury ryokan occupies a stunning location outside of the town centre.
+It’s set amidst lush greenery.
 Rooms offer beautiful private terraces with breathtaking views to the hotel’s Japanese garden.
 Upgrade to one of the higher-end rooms for a relaxing open-air bath.

 ✔ Best area to stay for lakeside relaxation close to waterfalls & hiking trails

-If you’re all templed-out and are simply looking to relax, the next choice of where to stay in Nikko might be just what you need.
-Chuzenjiko Onsen, located about 20 kilometres from the main town centre, flexes its beauty by delivering some of the most magnificent scenery in the area.
+If you’re all templed-out and are looking to relax, the next choice of where to stay in Nikko might be what you need.
+Chuzenjiko Onsen is located about 20 kilometres from the main town centre.
+It flexes its beauty by delivering some of the most magnificent scenery in the area.

-This is also a popular area for travellers wanting to experience Nikko’s incredible waterfalls, a few of which lie close to the Lake Chuzenji’s shores.
+This is also a popular area for travellers wanting to experience Nikko’s incredible waterfalls.
+A few of lie close to the Lake Chuzenji’s shores.
 Visit in autumn for extra colourful views that are among the finest in Japan.